A NEW WAY OF

+When a person wears their glasses or contacts, the light rays are altered in front of the eye.
 When the cornea is reshaped, the light rays are altered on the surface of the eye.
 This means that with PRK the patient enjoys 24/7 vision correction, as compared to glasses or contacts that only provide the correcting effect when the patient is wearing lenses.

 PRK for Nearsightedness

 When a person is nearsighted, the eye is anatomically too long for the shape of that person’s cornea; therefore, the rays of light fall short of the person’s retina.
 This results in blurry vision for the patient.

 To correct this blurry vision a patient can wear corrective lenses or potentially have PRK.
 With PRK, the corneal surface is flattened with a cool laser beam to alter the path of the light rays.
 The results are that the rays of light now land in focus onto the retina giving a clear picture of the world to the patient.

 Decrease Caffeine Intake